unprosaiclabyrinth/tokproc/README.md

 python3 master.py
 ```

 Requests can be sent to the master by running the client script locally on a different terminal.
 The system designed in the project requires master and client to be mutually local for it to run as expected.
-The motivation behind such a design is simplicity as greater focus lies on utlizing cloud services.
+The motivation behind such a design is simplicity as greater focus lies on utilizing cloud services.
 The client can be run as:-

 ```python
 python3 client.py
 ```

-The client accepts command-line arguments speciying input.
+The client accepts command-line arguments specifying input.
 The `-h` option can be used to elicit a help message from the client, which lists the acceptable command-line options.

 ```python
 python3 client.py -h